Open enrollment plan benefits video series

 Narrator:

-Choose your plan type, --------- and fill out your personal information including your name, and birthdate. ----------- Then select your identification type — whether it’s your member ID or social security number. ---------- Next, create your username ----------- set your password ----------- and agree to the terms and conditions. ---------- Once your signed in, you can access any ID cards associated with your plan.
+Fill out your personal information including your name, email and birthdate.
+Next, confirm your email.
+Then, enter your phone number and confirm.
+Next, enter your identification number, which is either your member ID or social security number.
+Then, set your password and agree to the terms and conditions.
+Once you're signed in, you can access any ID cards associated with your plan.

 Screen visuals: